 Hey, you stinky old mongrel, mun! [*] Me here, Dai, David, Daud, Taavi, Dewi, Rāwiri, Deton, uDavide – Thingy – the one and only, whatever my name is!
 Hello there, matie!
 Shut your gob, right – he’s not seen me writing this bit – this final unscientific after-word, ha!
 Oh, don’t worry about all the racket in by ’ere, in my ‘ead.
 I can’t get rid of those voices still, they’re chattering on all the time.
 At the mo’ that annoying baby’s harping on about the same old nonsense.
 Well, he’s grown up by now, to be an insufferable lad, that’s the word, far as I know.
 He’s like some cheeky pup who’s swallowed more than enough of the old illegal condiments, you could say.
 I’m surprised I’m clever enough to come up with such ideas, even, but there we are —

-It’s not me who died, you fool – nor Thingumy, Fat-man, or whatever ‘is name is – right?
-It’s like everything’s under a quilt of slimy, freezing shadow, and that’s why I’m shaking and in a cold sweat all the time.
+I didn't seriously die, y'fool – nor Thingumy, Fat-man, or whatever ‘is name is – right?
+But it’s like everything’s under a quilt of slimy, freezing shadow, and that’s why I’m shaking and in a cold sweat all the time.
 I know that horrid things have happened but I’m guessing that everything will change in the end.
 Details, all the footling details, that’s what I’m failing to get to grips with, it’s causing me considerable frustration!
 But I’m coming to my senses bit by bit.
-But I’ve not seen ‘im, the Dumb Bull, since then, the accident, probably, and I’m not sure about what’s going on or how much time’s gone by since then.
+But I’ve not seen ‘im, the Dumb Bull, since ... the accident ... probably, and I’m not sure about what’s going on or how much time’s gone by since then.
 But what strange dreams!
-Wonder whether the old perfumed dandy’s still gallivanting about on the land of the living.
-Or p’rhaps he’s in the kingdom of the shadows, and good riddance to ‘im, say I. Hmm, well, it’s no odds to me, if he can't even bother to come and visit me as I lie dying.
+Wonder whether the old perfumed dandy’s started gallivanting about on the land of the living again.
+Or p’rhaps he’s still loitering in the kingdom of the shadows ... permanently out for the count ... and good riddance to ‘im, say I. Hmm, well, it’s no odds to me, see, if he can't even bother to come and visit me as I lie dying.
 I'd love to get a couple of comics and a bunch of grapes, though, y'know.

-Well, I’d prefer ‘is shadow to the lad ‘imself, although his sister’s a bit of alright, she’s called Aileen, maybe, such a beautiful lass who makes me swallow my words and forget who I am every time I see her, which is a good thing most of the time.
+Well, I’d prefer ‘is shadow to the lad ‘imself, although his sister’s a bit of alright, she’s called Aileen, maybe, such a beautiful lass who makes me swallow my words and forget who I am every time I see her, which is a good thing most of the time ... apart from now, of course, when I'm so damn keen to remember!
 Oh, she pursues me all over the place like a nosy sister.
-But then, when I open the depths of my soul to ‘er, she goes silent and cold, like, like Ariaid, Ariadau, Ariannau, Arianrhod – Ari·adní – pretending that she’s a jade statue to kill her bull of a brother with a ball of string amidst the Paths of Wickedness deep under the Bloodthirsty Stepmother’s Citadel.
+But then, when I open the depths of my soul to ‘er, she goes silent and cold, like, like Ariaid, Ariadau, Ariannau, Arianrhod – Ari·adní – pretending that she’s a jade statue to kill her bull of a brother with a ball of razor-string amidst the Paths of Wickedness deep under the Bloodthirsty Stepmother’s Citadel.
 But she loves cute little piglets, and she’s rich, and owns shares, and writes really long poems, and has a tumbling-down old castle in the Haunted Homeland across the Boiling Ocean.
 I’m going to enchant her and win her heart!

 O, Elen, Helena, Eilidh, Jelena, Helen, Alyiona, or something like that!
 She’s a nurse here, anyway – I say ‘the Trainee Mentalist’ ‘cos she hates that, ha, ha!
-That’s the same thing as Mam, I think (before she fled with – with some man who used to talk fifteen to the dozen – weather-man, or telly presenter, or politician, maybe?).
-Very often she recites really odd tales – my own whopping erotic barnacle – about war-making, overcoming obstacles, winning fame, love-making, and perishing, or something, full of blood and fire.
+That’s the same thing as Mam, I think (before she ... got so poorly ... before ... that man who used to talk fifteen to the dozen – weather-man, or telly presenter, or politician? – dentist, maybe? ... came on the scene).
+Very often she – Heléney – recites really odd tales – my own whopping erotic barnacle – about war-making, overcoming obstacles, winning fame, love-making, and perishing, or something – full of blood and fire.
 Oh, she’s always doing sexy things too, my fallen demoness, like looking at me with her eyes half-closed, and wiggling her perfect ears.
 How much I look forward to meeting her in the blue cottage to lie beside her, as she tickles my fancy with her stupendous ideas.
 I never want to leave this Mad‘ouse – well, I’ll be taking over, that’s what’ll happen, mun!

 Hey, now then, buddy, I need to say I’m just jokin’ about my mate.
-That silly lad’s been a good friend to me since I arrived here.
+That silly lad’s been a good friend to me forever – well, ever since I've known 'im.
 There’s some kind of blood-oath between us, well that’s how I feel anyway, after our night-long voyage to Never-land.
-Between you, me, and the gatepost, mun, I’m starting to remember the time we went mental after the best free party ever.
+Between you, me, and the gatepost, mun, I’m starting to remember the time we went mental during – and after – the best free party ever.
 We were out of our tree for a full week, ‘cos we’d been working so hard.
 The Wýkinger was more depressed than usual, and I, the Urban Commando, was dog-tired because of all the DJ-ing, and the dancing like a dervish. and encouraging the proletariat to overthrow the oppressors and overcome life’s burdens.
 I was chattin’ with the Veiled Messengers, whose four faces were shining like the Sun, about sophophilia, and love, and changing the World.
-But what stopped us from going off the rails completely was that we almost knocked that girl down.
+But what stopped us from going off the rails completely – strangely enough – was that we almost knocked that extra-special girl down.
 Up till now I had no idea about the details.
 But I've been listening so keenly to everyone explaining everything since I woke up, or before that 'appened, maybe.
 I don't remember a thing.
 This is the received wisdom I've got off everyone, then.
 Oooh, it was an awful shock to discover the naked truth.

-And then – in a jiffy – the van swerves to avoid a head-on collision with a tree with a red sign on it.
-It was like the entire world was turning upside down over and over.
+And then – in a jiffy – the van swerves to avoid a head-on collision with me most beloved llama – and smashes into a tree with a glowing red sign on it (although I’m not certain about that last bit).
+It was like the entire world was turning upside down over and over (definitely!).
 Stars, pain.
 Nothing.
 Complete blackness.
-Well, that's what I'd imagine from the descriptions I've heard, anyway.
-Oooh, the meteorologist, or talking head, or candidate for the Paternalistic Party or whatever he was, attacked us ferociously as we languished unconscious in the van.
-They say that my Warrior Princess responded like some bony but muscular nihilālis, all covered in snot and blood, flinging him out of the way like he was one of the cannibalistic Torturing Ministers, ready to descend rapaciously on his prey.
+Well, that’s what I’d imagine from the descriptions I’ve heard, anyway.
+Oooh, the meteorologist, or talking-head, or candidate for the Paternalistic Party or whatever he was, attacked us ferociously as we languished unconscious in the van (Mrs G was really outraged describing this!).
+They say that my Warrior Princess responded like some chubby but rabid nihilālis, all covered in snot and blood, flinging him out of the way like he was one of the cannibalistic Torturing Ministers ready to descend rapaciously on his prey (it's a complete mystery to me how they know, but there y'go).
 But everything was OK, after a lot of shouting, and biting, and scramming, and eye-gouging.
-Sometime later, we were saved from the lovely old van (and thank goodness she was safe too), and transported to the Clinic, and here I woke up a week or two after the event to hear the whole sorry story.
-That was when I decided we should be together forever, me and her.
+Sometime later, we were saved from the lovely old van (and thank goodness she was safe too), and transported to the Clinic, and here I woke up a week or two after the event (funny it took so long!) to hear the whole sorry story.
+That was when I decided we should be together forever, me and her, the enchanting El.
 Anyway, that’s more than enough of the Iip-flapping.
-'Nuff said that before the situation developed, the Wýkinger was ranting on, and on, and on as usual, so he was to blame.
-And that's why I can’t stop taking the micky out of that windbag of an over-educated pratt, that’s all, but only because we’re like brothers.
+I just gotta say, though, that before the situation developed, the Wýkinger was ranting on, and on, and on as usual, so he was to blame for not concentrating on the road.
+And that’s why I can’t stop taking the micky out of that windbag of an over-educated pratt, that’s all, but only because we’re like brothers, and that’s the truth.

 “On my part, when I was a child being battered inside that fleshy sac which was womb and prison to me for so long, I was similar to a rag doll in a hessian sack, a creature that was pitiful and ignorant, who could not but be frightened.
 Who would have done differently?
 Needless to say that I used to be completely weak compared with how strong I am now.
 After many long years of practice, I am coming to appreciate my own remarkable abilities, which are peerless, and I have placed determination in place of fear.”

 And he’ll do nothin’ but stare at the ceiling, and massage his big toe ‘cos of the gout, while he groans like a bear that’s sat on a wasps’-nest.
 Hmm, I fancy getting me hands on that box, it looks right expensive.
 And then I’ll be busting a blood-vessel pretending to spill me guts about a life full of tribulation.
 Oh, in a way I love him, the old voyeur, and I enjoy playing hide-and-seek with ‘im too.
 Where do I end, and where does he begin?
 To Swtan with it, say I (whatever that is, the word keeps on popping up in my mind, 'whiting-pout,' maybe) – Surly, Swta, Swtakh?
 Before all that nonsense, I’m going for a ride in the van.
 Deffo.
-There’s things to be done!
+There’s things to be done – a dash o'th'ol' therapy, like, ha-ha!

 And talking of being busy.
 I’ve been chatting lots with that Lady Meykbeds who runs the whole place.
 Ooh, she’s a fine woman!
 She’ll never be my Mam, like that poor lady, my tortured angel, who almost died when I was born (and that’s why I’ve been cursed ever since), but she comes close.
 She’s been suggesting so many things for me to do, like collecting multi-coloured fungus in the pine forest in the wee hours, and practising being a fireman (although she has to light the fires first).
 She doesn’t care about all my quirks, and loves my inner child.
 Really, I fetch and carry for her, and enjoy doing all the chores, like finding special, and lovely, and, valuable things, and keeping them safe.
 And Oh, those cakes with all the exotic herbs in we share in the kitchen.
 They’re so tasty, the best things on the Planet.
 They make me feel like I can fly, and talk with the fidgety dead.
 Now, where’s my crazy bro?

 You'd never believe it, right, but the Wýkinger's the Lady's Son, and the Lady's the Doctor's Sister!
 And Doctor Prosser, Prothero, anyway, the man who works in that little windowless room – number 7, or 17 – a stifling, dry, hot place, crawling with beetles – ‘chep – chep – chep’ – painted sky-blue – takes notes, and records me, even.
-Then we watch films on the enormous screen.
-By the Host, the Squeegee, grrr, whatever – p’rhaps I’ll be in a book someday – well, wonders never cease.
+Then we watch awesome, banned horror films from the Southern Continent about the Nw Yrth and stuff on the enormous screen.
+By the Host ... the Squeegee ... grrr ... whatever – p’rhaps I’ll be in a book someday – well, wonders never cease.
 I’ll be teaching things to snobs like you.
 But despite all that talking nonsense with the Youngest Wizard (me who says that, not him), I’m terribly worried about joining the Real World, full of grown-up people, whatever that means.
 They have to conform with all the rules and be consistent, and serious, and sensible all the time, the adults.
 But the smallest things in the World confuse them from cradle to grave.
 So, they’re always testing and measuring and calibrating, and correcting.

 “I remember often my Father, the unsuccessful hero, whom I did not know, to my great disappointment.
-He persisted in undergoing the scarcely-mentionable drug-treatment which unsettled his mind, and talked and talked with the clueless counsellors.
-Then again, he carried on living although he was punished spiritually by the shameful Chastising Mentor, full of good intentions, who used to enjoy mistreating both his mind and his body, before encouraging him to confess and forgive.
-And as a result, I have reached my own, secret conclusions, whilst considering intently during the soul’s darkest night.”
+He persisted in undergoing the scarcely-mentionable drug-treatment which unsettled his mind; and talked and talked with the clueless counsellors.
+Then again, he had managed to carry on living even though he had been tortured spiritually and in the flesh by the shameful Chastising Mentor, full of the most heinous good intentions, whose delectation was mistreating both the child's body and his mind, before encouraging him to confess and forgive.
+And as a result, I have reached my own, secret conclusions regarding the Thorlin's capacity for doing evil and for transcendence, whilst meditating intently during the soul’s darkest night.”

 To tell the truth, I’m frightened of everyday life.
 It’s as if everyone’s caught in a cruel trap called society, that mocks them whilst choking them.
 That’s the thing.
-‘Cos they concentrate so hard on that unreal thing called reality, but without finding it, they get carried away on terrifying waves of imagination, when the least little bit of fantasy raises its awkward head.
+‘Cos they concentrate so hard on that unreal situation called reality, but without finding it, they get carried away on terrifying waves of imagination when the least little bit of fantasy raises its awkward head.
 They can’t separate the two things, and they suffer terribly as a result.
-And worse, as they try to avoid the troubles they’ll meet by daylight, what happens?
-They just open another can of worms (re-animated fifty thousand year-old nematodes, probably)!
+Even as they fight desperately to try and escape from the troubles they’ll inevitably meet by daylight, what happens? – They just open a whole new can of worms (re-animated fifty-thousand-year-old nematodes, probably)!

-And so, they open the door a little (before they throw the worms out, s’pose) for a motley crew of shades to rush into their lives and start to steer them, little by little, but for sure.
-And that’ll be worse than before.
-By trying to tame the hidden parts of the mind, civilized people generate strange, new monsters.
-(Here’s the Wizard’s voice speaking, after he’s sat and picked his nose, and drooled for hours).
-And to escape such undoubted terror, the crowd gives in to mind-control, and brainwashing, giving up autonomy, and being swallowed by the all-devouring societal engine, governed by mechanistic and inhuman laws.
-Everything gets worse as history begins to change faster and faster because of technology, and communication, and the media.
-Whilst our all-knowing view on the World develops unimpeded, all the familiar images become more and more unclear and unstable.
+So there they are then, the puddin’s, pullin’ up the mental portcullis – just a teeny bit – for a lovely dollop of immersive imaginative diversion (before they throw the worms out, s’pose) – and don’t they go and let a motley crew of uproarious, prowling shades storm into their lives and start to steer them, little by little, but for sure.
+And that’ll be even worse than before.
+Then, the poor blighters want to shine a spotlight into their seyko depths and get out the tool-kit to tinker and try to fix things.
+But (here’s the Wizard’s voice speaking, after he’s sat and picked his nose and drooled for hours), by attempting to tame the hidden parts of the mind, even the most civilized people generate strange, new monsters – "and in this way, the deleterious spiral persists."
+In the end, to avoid such undoubted terror, the crowd gives in to mind-control and brainwashing, giving up autonomy and being swallowed by the all-devouring societal engine, governed by mechanistic and inhuman laws.
+Things get ever murkier as history begins to change faster and faster because of technology, and mass-communication, and the media.
+Whilst our all-embracing view on the World develops unimpeded, all the familiar images become more and more unclear and unstable.

-“And I shall have my revenge – by fair means or foul – on the Oppressive Forces – either in this world, or in the next!
+“And I shall have my revenge – by fair means or foul – on the Oppressive Forces – either in this world, or in some other!
 I have opened my heart to the voices of the shadows which call on me from within and without.
 There shall be no pardon for the transgressors – there is nothing worth forgiving – but there shall be utter destruction.
 There shall be no relief, there is nothing worth salvaging in the lives of the torturers, the unholy bigots.
-A servant must know his place; therefore, I have learnt my place.” {Consequences}
+A slave must know his place; but I, the foremost servant, have made my own place.” {Consequences}

-There, every person creates new rules that allow anything to happen.
-Indeed, they say, the people who’ll never be at home anywhere, that in the world of the imagination, emotions can overcome, somehow, the ceaseless unfurling of space, and fill, even, the bottomless cauldron of time.
+There, in the Alterverse, every exile creates new rules that allow anything to happen.
+Indeed, they say – the people who’ll never be at home anywhere – that in the world of the imagination, emotions can overcome, somehow, the ceaseless unfurling of space, and fill, even, the bottomless cauldron of time.
 One fact I’m sure of, anyway, is that lies, shadows, and memories, all three, share the same essence, called magic, created with language – magic that lives in some other dimension, where the self dissolves, as the other solidifies, and vice-versa, just through sharing words.
-So, we’re all nothing but illusory linguistic shadows – of course.
+So, we’re all nothing but illusory lingualistic shadows – of course.

 “When the time comes, I shall set free forces that have not ever before been seen on the face of the round Eyrth, from the rainbow-coloured fields of the Nw Yrth.
 For I was the baby created through magical tricks, who shall fulfil the covenant made with the first Magus during the earliest era, in the House of Rebirth that was my grave and my womb also.
 And the sands of time fly irreversibly, chep – er – chep – er – chep – er,’ from the shattered hour-glass of modern existence, until the last shadow falls.
 So I have spoken.
 And so it shall be!”